mfhepp/py4docker/README.md

 ./run_script.sh -n
 ```

-While this is necessary for many types of applications, it introduces a much larger risk for malicious code, e.g. sending data to a remote server.
+While this is necessary for many types of applications (like Web crawlers), it introduces a much larger risk for malicious code, in particular the transmission of secrets stolen from your machine or other data to a remote server.

 ## Logging

 You will only see output from the pre-configured logger, not from `print()` statements.

-Add statements like
+For outputs, add statements like

 ```python
 logging.info("That is what I have to say.")